markjprice/cs13net9/docs/errata/improvements.md

 In the next edition, I will add a note explaining that any character after a slash `\` that is not recognized as a valid escape sequence will prevent the code from compiling, and I will add a table of escape sequences, similar to the following: https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/#string-escape-sequences.

 I will also mention the useful `""` sequence and that it is enabled with both `@`-prefixed and normal `string` literals.

+# Page 102 - What does new do?

+> Thanks to **John Leitch** `johnleitch` in the book's Discord channel for suggesting this improvement on February 3, 2025.

+In the last bullet I wrote, "bob has a value of `null` and 4 bytes of memory have been allocated in stack memory.
+No heap memory has been allocated for the object."

+In the next edition, I will change this to say that the size of the reference is typically 4 bytes on a 32-bit system and 8 bytes on a 64-bit system, corresponding to the size of a memory pointer.
+I cover this in more detail in an online-only section here: https://github.com/markjprice/cs13net9/blob/main/docs/ch06-memory.md.

 # Page 223 - Understanding the call stack